learn-co-curriculum/cssi-9.2-database-comments-lab/README.md

 + Try to flip the relationship and store the single post on each comment
   + How does this change your needs on the front end?

-<a href='https://learn.co/lessons/cssi-9.2-database-comments-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-9.2-database-comments-lab' title='Python Database Blog Comments Lab'>Python Database Blog Comments Lab</a> on Learn.co and start learning to code for free.</p>